StasKnjazev/jimmy/README.md

 jimmy <FILE>
 ```

-`jimmy` will then proceed to generate a shell script based on the input file,
+`jimmy` will then proceed to generate output a shell script, warning you of
-warn you of missing/important properties, and error if there some vital ones
+missing properties, and error if some vital ones (such as `hostname`) aren't
-(such as `hostname`) aren't specified.
-It is up to you to redirect the output to
+specified.
+It's up to you to redirect the output to a file and execute it with a
-a file and execute it with a shell.
+shell.

 ## Roadmap